-Read and carefully follow any Instructions for use provided with your medicine.
-Be especially careful to follow all directions about giving this medicine to a child.
+Carefully follow all directions when giving this medicine to a child.
 Ask your doctor or pharmacist if you have any questions.

 Do not crush, chew, or break a pancrelipase capsule or tablet.
 Swallow it whole with a full glass of water.